 Educating Your Employees

 Employees should be fully aware of the workplace drug and substance abuse policy and understand their rights.
 Additionally, they should understand the impacts of impairment, the repercussions, and expectations while employed with the company.
-If an employee notices a fellow worker who may be impaired, they need to know they can inform a supervisor confidentially.
+If an employee notices a fellow worker who may impaired, they need to know they can inform a supervisor confidentially.

 A drug-free workplace provides many benefits: